 On 10 February 2021 the States Assembly agreed the Covid-19 (Island Plan) (Jersey) Regulations 2021.
-These regulations12 provided the legal route to progress the bridging Island Plan in the current term of government, and are supplemented by a revised Island Plan Order13, published on 22 March 2021, which sets out, amongst other things, how the examination in public will progress and the processes for amendments by States Members
+These regulations provided the legal route to progress the bridging Island Plan in the current term of government and were supplemented by a revised Island Plan Order, published on 22 March 2021, which sets out, amongst other things, how the examination in public was to be progressed and the processes for amendments by States Members and Minster for the Environment.
+These changes to the legally prescribed process of undertaking an Island Plan Review enabled a bridging Island Plan to be developed and brought forward.